HKID Card Replacement: When and How to Apply for New Smart ID

 Residents holding the existing Hong Kong Identity Cards (HKICs) who are living outside Hong Kong during their specified call-up periods need not rush back to Hong Kong for identity card replacement.
 Even if their specified call-up periods have expired when they return to Hong Kong, they can still have their HKICs replaced at any one of the Smart Identity Card Replacement Centres within 30 days of their return to Hong Kong.

 Identity card is mainly used for verification of identity for certain persons within Hong Kong and is not a travel document.
-It is thus not imperative for residents outside Hong Kong to replace for The new smart identity card.
+It is thus not imperative for residents outside Hong Kong to replace the new smart identity card.

 Is it possible to amend personal particulars during the Hong Kong identity card replacement exercise?